huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

 The `disk` block supports:

 * `size` - (Required, Int, ForceNew) Specifies the disk size.
 The unit is GB.
-  The system disk size ranges from 40 to 32768, and the data disk size ranges from 10 to 32768.
+  The system disk size ranges from 1 to 1024, and not less than the minimum value of the system disk in the instance image.
+The data disk size ranges from 10 to 32768.
   Changing this will create a new resource.

 * `volume_type` - (Required, String, ForceNew) Specifies the disk type.
 Changing this will create a new resource.